 Robert Rauschenberg Foundation Archives Research Residency

-IS THE ROBERT RAUCHENBERG FOUNDATION ARCHIVES RESEARCH RESIDENCY THE SAME AS THE 2018 ROBERT RAUSCHENBERG FOUNDATION ARCHIVES RESEARCH TRAVEL FUND?
+HOW CAN I APPLY FOR THE ROBERT RAUCHENBERG FOUNDATION ARCHIVES RESEARCH RESIDENCY THE SAME AS THE 2018 ROBERT RAUSCHENBERG FOUNDATION ARCHIVES RESEARCH TRAVEL FUND?

 WHERE DO I ACCESS THE GUIDELINES?

-The links to the guidelines are available on the Robert Rauschenberg Foundation Archives Research Residency page.
+A link to the guidelines are available on the Robert Rauschenberg Foundation Archives Research Residency page.

 ARE FACULTY, STUDENTS, ARTISTS, CURATORS, ENGINEERS, DANCERS, ETC. ELIGIBLE TO APPLY?